The report below was updated and revised in February 2019.

-One break is the special, lower personal income tax rates (a top rate of 20 percent versus 37 percent for ordinary income excluding the net investment income tax) that apply to both long-term capital gains and corporate stock dividends.
+One of the existing tax breaks is the special, lower personal income tax rates that apply to both long-term capital gains and corporate stock dividends.
 (Capital gains are considered long-term when assets are held for at least a year before being sold.)
 Figure 1 illustrates the distribution of the benefits from these lower rates projected by the ITEP microsimulation tax model.
 The total projected cost of these lower rates in calendar year 2019 alone is $152 billion.
-Of that amount, 79 percent is projected to benefit the richest 1 percent of Americans while 91 percent is projected to go to the richest 5 percent.
-This, in effect, contributes to income inequality and the widening wealth gap.
+Of that amount, 79 percent is projected to go to the richest one percent of Americans while 91 percent is projected to go to the richest five percent.

 The special personal income tax rates that are addressed by Figure 1 are just one of several types of tax breaks for capital gains.
 Congress could save hundreds of billions or even trillions of dollars by repealing some and restricting others, as explained in this report.
 The capital gains tax breaks also contribute to inequality because most capital gains income is received by the richest one percent.

 Any plan for true, comprehensive tax reform should address each of the following types of capital gains tax breaks.

-- End the special, low income-tax rates that apply to capital gains (and stock dividends).
+- The special, low income-tax rates that apply to capital gains (and stock dividends).
 These special rates allow investment income, which mostly flows to the richest Americans, to be taxed less than income from work.

-- End the exclusion of capital gains on assets passed to heirs or to charity from taxable income.
-This break mainly subsidizes wealthy families who hold on to assets to pass them onto the next generation, increasing the sort of dynastic wealth that is a feature of income inequality.
+- The exclusion of capital gains on assets passed to heirs or to charity from taxable income.
+This break mainly subsidizes wealthy families who hold assets to pass them onto the next generation, increasing the sort of dynastic wealth that is a feature of income inequality.